7 Awesome Things to do at Red Rocks with Kids

 During the summer, you can buy tickets to Yoga on the Rocks on Saturday mornings.
 Hundreds of people fill the large steps of the amphitheater each week.

-This is probably one of the things to do at Red Rocks with older kids and aspiring yogis.
+This is probably one of the things to do at Red Rocks with teens and aspiring yogis.

 4. Film on the Rocks